sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 1. If you want to edit the flow or field mappings, select the flow that you want to edit.
 1. Select **Edit**.
 1. You can use outputs from previous triggers and actions in the Dynamic content selector, or modify them by building an expression.
-See: [Use expressions in flow actions](https://www.microsoft.com/power-platform/blog/power-automate/use-expressions-in-actions).
+Learn more at [use expressions in flow actions](https://www.microsoft.com/power-platform/blog/power-automate/use-expressions-in-actions).

 ### Predefined column mapping

- The following table describes the predefined column mapping for the Zendesk and Dataverse connectors for Contact and Account.
+ The following tables describe the predefined column mapping for the Zendesk and Dataverse connectors for Contact and Account.

 ### Contact